adamcathersides/ducksoak/README.md

 # Configfile

 Its a yaml file.
-You can define where you want the logs to go on your localmachine, the tsduck a image to use and what input and output stream you would like to analyse.
+You can define where you want the logs to go on your localmachine, the tsduck a image to use and what input and output stream(s) you would like to analyse.
 Here is an example:
 ```
 image: tsduckimage:1